TeohXiXian-2025/SafarApp/README.md

 <a id="4-competitive-edge-what-makes-it-different"></a>
 ## ⚡ 4.
 Competitive Edge (What Makes It Different)

-While standard apps like Wanderlog handle basic collaborative planning, they treat religious and dietary requirements as optional preferences rather than strict constraints. **SalamSync** introduces a culturally aware AI that actively resolves group conflicts instead of just logging them.
+While standard apps like Wanderlog handle basic collaborative planning, they treat religious and dietary requirements as optional preferences rather than strict constraints. **Safar App** introduces a culturally aware AI that actively resolves group conflicts instead of just logging them.

 ### 🌟 Distinctive Twists